 An info report is written when the upgrade is completed.
-To programmatically find out if the upgrade is complete, call release_handler:which_releases(current) and check if it returns the expected (that is, the new) release.
+To programmatically find out if the upgrade is complete, call release_handler:which_releases(current) and check if it returns the expected (that is, the new) release restart emulator (Low-Level)

 The new release version must be made permanent when the new emulator is operational.
 Otherwise, the old version will be used if there is a new system reboot.